WARP4dot52/lambda/poincare/doc/simplification.md

 ## Generalities

-Starting from any expression, the simplification algorithm finds an better and reduced mathematically equivalent expression.
+Starting from any expression, the simplification algorithm finds a better and reduced mathematically equivalent expression.

 Steps can be summarized to this: